This facial soap recipe uses nourishing and cleansing rose clay and coconut milk powder. A real treat for your skin!

 Equipment

-- 2 medium sized containers (not glass, one for lye solution, one for oils)
+- 2 medium-sized containers (no glass, one for lye solution, one for oils)

 - Spatula